Xibitol/ZombieLike/README.md

 ### Init files
 - In progress
 - [ ] Include all modules
+- [ ] Create ZL module for a global table
 - [x] Check if all "FA:S 2.0 Alpha SWEPs" addons and "Map for ZombieLike" addon is installed (on serveur or on client make game), otherwise it not start all script
 - [x] Send a message when the player connects and spawn
 - [x] Select the host player (Change the host if them disconnect)